-Bishop Paul Bird CSsR, Jim Ryan (Parishioner), Jo Rix (Catholic Earthcare), Rachel Smith (Executive Member for CEO Ballarat), Noel Gregory (Parishioner), Sue Searls (Catholic Mission and Caritas, and parishioner), Sr Helen Nolen (Sisters of Mercy), Tony Fitzgerald (CEO Centacare and parishioner), Anthea Hinchey (Secondary Education and parishioner), Stacey Atkins (Primary Education and parishioner), Andrew O’Flynn (St Vincent de Paul), Felicity Liston (Parishioner and Youth member), Hannah Scullion (ACU) and Fiona Tonkin (minutes) and Felicity Liston.
+Bishop Paul Bird CSsR, Jim Ryan (Parishioner), Anthea Hinchey (Chair), Rachel Smith (Executive Member for Catholic Education Ballarat), Sue Searls (Parishioner), Sr Helen Nolen (Sisters of Mercy), Stacey Atkins (Primary Education and parishioner), Andrew O’Flynn (St Vincent de Paul), Felicity Liston (Parishioner and Youth member), Hannah Scullion (ACU) and Fiona Tonkin (minutes).

 Phone: 03 5337 7135